Welcome to Between Us, a collection of real stories and reflections that inform our work as therapists.

 Couples And Marriage Counseling Dr. Gina M. Innocente Couples And Marriage Counseling Dr. Gina M. Innocente

-The "Delicious" Delusion Of An Affair: How We Betray Ourselves
+The "Delicious" Delusion Of An Affair

 Let's be honest, the word "affair" often conjures images of clandestine meetings, forbidden passion, and a thrilling escape from the mundane.
 In the movies, it's all dramatic lighting and whispered confessions.
 In real life?
 Well, for a time, it can feel, dare I say, delicious.
 There's a heady cocktail of novelty, secrecy, and ego-boost that makes an affair seem like the ultimate indulgence.
 You're getting attention, feeling desired, perhaps even rediscovering a version of yourself you thought was lost to laundry lists and lukewarm dinners.